Board of Aldermen:

 Cottleville is a Fourth Class city.
 The governing body of the City of Cottleville, Missouri, consists of the Mayor and four Aldermen.
 The Mayor serves a four year term.
 Ward 1 and Ward 2 are each represented by two Aldermen for a two year term.

-The Board of Aldermen meet on the third Wednesday of each month.
+The Board of Aldermen meetings and any applicable public hearings are on the third Wednesday of each month.

 Planning and Zoning: